 The Institute for Global Environmental Strategies, based in Japan, became an Affiliated Member of the ISC in December 2020.
-To find out more about the Institute, we caught up with its IGES Research Manager Simon Høiberg Olsen.
+To find out more about the institute, we caught up with the IGES Research Manager Simon Høiberg Olsen.

 Could you tell us a bit more about the IGES and its activities?

 IGES was established under a Japanese government-led initiative in 1998 with support from Kanagawa Prefectural government.
 Since its creation, IGES has sought to accelerate a transition to sustainable, resilient, shared and inclusive Asia-Pacific region, both across borders and the world at large.
 It does this by conducting strategic research aimed towards delivering trusted expertise on a range of critical environmental and socioeconomic challenges, which involves close engagement in different policy fora.

 IGES Headquarters is located in Hayama, Japan, with satellite offices in the cities of Tokyo, Kobe and Kitakyushu.
 It also operates a regional office in Bangkok, Thailand as well as a project office in Beijing, China.
 IGES employs an international staff of approximately 180 researchers and professionals.

 IGES’s research activities are organised thematically into centres, focusing on the areas of

 - sustainable consumption and production,

 - quantitative modelling and governance for sustainability, respectively.

 IGES also maintains action-oriented taskforces on green finance and business, as well as sustainable cities.
 In addition, IGES hosts different programmes and initiatives such as the Centre Collaborating with UNEP on Environmental Technologies (CCET), the UNFCCC Regional Collaboration Centre, the IPBES-Technical Support Unit-for the Assessment of Alien Species (IAS), the Asia-Pacific Network for Global Change Research, and the Japanese Centre for International Studies in Ecology.